by Susan Flantzer

 King James I immediately took a liking to nineteen-year-old Robert, got him some medical treatment, and decided to improve his education.
 Robert did not have great intellectual gifts, however, he was good-looking, had a good temperament, and good character and this must have been enough for King James who knighted him and kept him under his wing.

 Whether the personal relationship between King James I and his male favorites was a sexual one is still debated by historians.
-Some historians think that James I’s need for a close male favorite came from a lack of family while growing up in Scotland where he became King of Scots when he was one-year-old.
+Some historians think that James I’s need for a close male favorite came from a lack of family while growing up in Scotland where he became King of Scots when he was one year old.
 James I did not know his parents Henry Stuart, Lord Darnley and Mary, Queen of Scots and he had no siblings.
 His maternal grandparents died before he was born.
 His paternal grandfather died while James was still a boy and his paternal grandmother lived in England.

 In 1603, Sir Walter Raleigh, among others, was tried and imprisoned in the Tower of London for their part in the Main Plot, an alleged conspiracy by English courtiers to remove King James I from the English throne and to replace him with his cousin Lady Arbella Stuart.
 Through his attainder, Sir Walter Raleigh had forfeited his ownership in the manor of Sherborne in Dorset, England, now known as Sherborne Castle, and King James gave the manor to Robert.
 Robert’s influence over King James I had grown so much that in 1610, he was instrumental in persuading James I to dissolve Parliament, which had shown signs of attacking the king’s Scottish favorites.
 In 1611, Robert was created Viscount Rochester and named a Privy Councillor.

 In 1612, when Robert Cecil, 1st Earl of Salisbury, Secretary of State died, King James I had the idea of governing by being his own Secretary of State and giving Robert many of the positions that had been Cecil’s.
 However, neither King James I nor Robert had the expertise or experience.
 Soon, the Howard faction, led by Henry Howard, 1st Earl of Northampton and Thomas Howard, 1st Earl of Suffolk, took control of much of the government.
-Robert struggled with the government positions assigned to him and had to ask his friend Thomas Overbury, for assistance.
+Robert struggled with the government positions assigned to him and had to ask his friend Thomas Overbury for assistance.

 Before this time, Robert began an affair with Frances Howard, daughter of Thomas Howard, 1st Earl of Suffolk.
 Frances was married to Robert Devereux, 3rd Earl of Essex, the son and heir of Robert Devereux, 2nd Earl of Essex who was a favorite of Queen Elizabeth I and been executed for his part in an unsuccessful rebellion against Elizabeth.
 Robert Carr and Frances wanted to marry but Robert’s friend Thomas Overbury mistrusted the Howards and tried to prevent the marriage.

-The Howard faction wanted to get rid of Thomas Overbury because of his influence, and so they first manipulated Overbury into seeming to be disrespectful to Queen Anne, King James I’s wife.
+The Howard faction wanted to get rid of Thomas Overbury because of his influence, so they first manipulated Overbury into seeming to be disrespectful to Queen Anne, King James I’s wife.
 Next, the Howards persuaded King James I to offer Overbury the assignment as ambassador to Russia, aware that if Overbury refused, it would be insulting and nearly equivalent to treason.
 Overbury did decline the position and on April 22, 1613, Overbury was sent to the Tower of London, dying there five months later “of natural causes.”

 On September 25, 1613, with the support of King James I, Frances’ marriage to Robert Devereux, 3rd Earl of Essex was annulled.
 Robert Carr was created Earl of Somerset on November 3, 1613, and then appointed Treasurer of Scotland on December 23, 1613.
 He had been named Secretary of State in 1612, and then Lord Chamberlain and Lord Privy Seal in 1614.